oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/overview.md

 WDT models are a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
-For a discussion of the model format and its integration with Model in Image, see [Usage]({{< relref "/userguide/managing-domains/model-in-image/usage.md" >}}) and [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).
+For a description of the model format and its integration with Model in Image, see [Usage]({{< relref "/userguide/managing-domains/model-in-image/usage.md" >}}) and [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).